Install Project Quay Using Podman on Oracle Linux

 sudo podman ps

-3. Check the Project Quay logs - this can take upto 15-20 minutes to complete the first time Project Quay starts.
+Note: Getting log output can take 15-20 minutes to complete the first time Project Quay starts.

 sudo podman logs -f quay

-ssh -L 8080:localhost:80 oracle@<ip_address_of_ol-server>
+ssh -L 8080:localhost:80 oracle@<ip_address_of_instance>

 pgadmin-login

-Create New Project Quay User and Login
+Create a New Project Quay User and Login

 pgadmin-login